(Re-opening soon under new management! Temporarily closed.)

 Mystic Hills is a public golf course designed by Pete Dye and located in beautiful Culver, Indiana.
-Open for business since 1998, we’re excited to offer stay and play cabins to enhance your golf experience.

 This leg of the trail gives travelers a taste of small-town Indiana.
 Culver is known for the many outdoor recreation activities available on Lake Maxinkuckee, the internationally renowned Culver Military Academy and the quiet nature of the Indiana countryside.
 Additionally, it is home to Mystic Hills Golf Club.
 Yet another Pete Dye design, this stunning 18-hole layout incorporates a links-style design on the front nine and a more traditional feel on the back nine.
 Prairie grasses guard the fairways as numerous sand bunkers protect each undulating green.
 The course offers golfers views of wetland areas, lush woods and rolling fairways.
 The Pro Shop is fully equipped with name-brand merchandise and a snack bar.